-The European Union (EU) protects over 27,000 natural areas that are of special European importance.
+The European Union (EU) protects almost 28,000 natural areas that are of special European importance.
 The network, called Natura 2000, is set up to ensure the long-term survival of Europe’s most valuable and threatened species and habitats, as listed in the EU Birds and Habitats Directives.
 Since 1992 the EU also provides funding, through the LIFE Programme, to support action for protection, restoration and communication for Natura 2000.
 These billions of euros need to be invested well and restoration measures taken must be effective and efficient.
-Monitoring of activities, results and impacts is required for such assessments.
+Monitoring of activities, results and impacts is therefore required to assess their implementation and impact.

-The NEEMO consortium carries out the monitoring activities for the LIFE Programme, under contract to the European Commission and its Executive Agency for SMEs.
-My role in this contract is to support the team of technical experts to monitor LIFE Nature projects in the Benelux.
+The NEEMO consortium carries out the monitoring activities for the LIFE Programme, under contract to the European Commission and its Executive Agency for SMEs (EASME).
+My role in this contract is to act as technical expert to monitor LIFE Nature projects in the Benelux.

-Apart from project monitoring I am NEEMO’s central contact point on ecosystem services and green infrastructure, I contribute to publications and presentations, and I facilitate meetings, like for example the session on the LIFE Programme at the EU Green Week 2020.
+Apart from project monitoring I am NEEMO’s central contact point on ecosystem services and green infrastructure, I contribute to publications and presentations.
+For example, I was editor of the report ‘Bringing nature back through LIFE‘, in the sideline of which I was interviewed for the Green European Journal.
+Furthermore, I facilitate meetings, such as the session on the LIFE Programme at the EU Green Week 2020.